mojonesy/thinkful-decoder-ring-project/README.md

 ---

 - _Caesar Shift_ - This cipher shifts the letters of the alphabet left or right by a given number: a positive number shifts to the right, and a negative number to the left.
-To encode a message, the user inputs a shift number along with the message.
+To encode a message, the user provides a shift number along with the message.
 To decode, the user needs to know the shift number of the original message.
 `Shift = 3: "A" to "D" // Shift = -3: "A" to "X"`

 - _Polybius Square_ - The standard alphabet is arranged into a grid, and each letter represents a coordinate.
-![Polybius Square referenced from geeksforgeeks.org](https://media.geeksforgeeks.org/wp-content/uploads/polybius-square.png) An message is represented by the two corresponding numbers in the grid.
+![Polybius Square referenced from geeksforgeeks.org](https://media.geeksforgeeks.org/wp-content/uploads/polybius-square.png) A message is represented by the two corresponding numbers in the grid.
 `"message" = 23513434112251"`

 - _Substitution Cipher_ - This cipher requires the user to provide a substitution alphabet.
 To encode a message, a letter from the standard alphabet is transposed to a letter in the corresponding position in the subsitution alphabet.
 Decoding involves the opposite process.